ncor/atomic-di/README.md

 ### Transient

-Transient providers are created using the `transient` function:
+Transient providers are created using `transient` function:
 ```ts
 const getThing = transient(() => createThing())
 ```

 Transient providers are no different from regular factories except for additional logic required for scopes and mocks to work correctly.
-This logic is also present in the other two functions, you can read about it [here](#Resolution-context).
+This logic is also present in other two functions, you can read about it [here](#Resolution-context).

 ### Singleton

-Singleton providers are created using the `singleton` function:
+Singleton providers are created using `singleton` function:
 ```ts
 const getA = singleton(() => createA())
 const getB = transient((c) => createB(getA(c)))
 ```

-In this case, calling `getA` will always result in the same instance, and the passed factory will only be called once:
+In this case, calling `getA` will always result in a same instance, and a passed factory will only be called once:
 ```ts
 getA() === getA() == getB().A === getB().A
 ```

 You may have noticed that the `getB` provider factory uses a certain `c` argument.
-This is a context that can optionally be passed when calling the provider, you can read about it [here](#Resolution-context).
+This is a context that can optionally be passed when calling a provider, you can read about it [here](#Resolution-context).

 ### Scoped

-Scoped providers are created using the `scoped` function:
+Scoped providers are created using `scoped` function:
 ```ts
 const getThing = scoped(() => createThing())
 ```

-When calling this provider without passing a scope to the resolution context, it will create a new unique instance:
+When calling this provider without passing a scope to a resolution context, it will create a new unique instance:
 ```ts
 getThing() !== getThing()
 ```

-To get resolutions within a scope, we need to pass it to the provider call in the resolution context object:
+To get resolutions within a scope, we need to pass it to a provider call in a resolution context object:
 ```ts
 const scope = createScope()